anandanurag638/python-basics/README.md

 9. Remove(pop) elements from a dictionary
 10. Print all keys and values of a dictionary
 11. Find the value for a given key in the dictionary
 12. Remove first n characters from a string
       ///////////// ON DATE 18/02/2023 ///////////////

+13. write a code where it prompts user  their daily wage and then print out how much they will earn in a month.
-13. Create a Python program that prompts the user to enter their name and age, and then prints out a greeting message and their age in 10 years.
+14. Create a program that prompts the user to enter their name and age, and then prints out a greeting message and their age in 10 years.
-14. Write a program that takes in a list of numbers as input and computes their sum and average.
-15. Create a program that generates a random number between 1 and 100, and prompts the user to guess the number.
-The program should provide feedback to the user indicating whether their guess was too high or too low until they correctly guess the number.
-16. Write a program that reads in a text file and counts the number of occurrences of each word in the file.
-The program should print out a list of the most frequently occurring words and their counts.
-17. Create a program that takes in a user's input and checks if it is a palindrome (a word, phrase, or sequence of characters that reads the same backward as forward).
-18. Write a program that generates a multiplication table for the numbers 1 through 10.
-19. Create a program that takes in a user's input and checks if it is a valid email address.
-21.# write a code where ask user to input their daily wage and then how much they will earn in a month
+15.